June 6, 2014 A Jehovah’s Witness Church in Kiryas Joel

 Neither the comment about the beards nor about the women showing hair to their husbands is correct, and I know of no incidents in which Hasidim beat up any Jehovah’s Witnesses.

 Jehovah’s Witnesses sold to relocate elsewhere in Orange County, Newburgh, Tallman, Warwick, etc. They are now building their headquarters in Warwick.
 I hear that the twenty-five acres that used to belong to Jehovah’s Witness are part of the request for additional five hundred acreages to be annexed to the Village.
 The Brach Lot is expected to be developed for Hasidic housing regardless of annexation.
-Soon, the site of the Jehovah’s Witnesses worship house that sat in Kiryas Joel for so many years will look like any other part of Kiryas Joel, and the story of the “church” will be history.
-But many of us will remember the streams of busses and cars on Saturday.

 Donna